rzuckerm/glotter2/CONTRIBUTING.md

 ## Running Tests

 Test can be run with `make test`.
-If you want to pass arguments to `pytest`, use the `PYTEST_ARGS`.
-Some common arguments:
+If you want to pass arguments to [pytest], use the `PYTEST_ARGS`.
+Here are some common arguments:

+* `-v` - Verbose output
+* `-vv` - Very verbose output
+* `-vvl` - Very verbose, long output
 * `-k "<pattern>"` - Only run tests that match a specific pattern.
 The match can be done on test filename or test function name
 * `-x` - Stop on the first failure
 * `-s` - Show test output
 * `--pdb` - Open python debugger when a failure occurs

+For example, this will run tests that match `test_generator`, stop on the first failure, and open the python debugger on that failure:

+`make test PYTEST_ARGS="-vvl -x --pdb -k test_generator"`

 ## Final Requirements for Contributing